-Finally, the webbing material used to make ratchet straps can be constructed based on one of two weaves.
+Finally, the webbing material used to make ratchet straps can be constructed based on one of the two weaves.
 The first is the solid weave.
-Solid weave is not the preferred process for ratchet straps because it is not as strong as the other process, known as tubular weave.
+The solid weave is not the preferred process for ratchet straps because it is not as strong as the other process, known as a tubular weave.

 Yes, the trusted ratchet strap is one of the more important tools that flatbed truckers keep in their toolboxes.
 Ratchet straps are one of the keys to successful cargo control that is still efficient at the same time.
 Without ratchet straps, truckers would be left to secure their cargo with chains, ropes, and inadequate bungee straps.

 Ratchet straps vary in their width and length, their Working Load Limit (WLL), their end-fittings, the features of the ratcheting mechanism, and their fabrication.

 Our straps range from 2” – 4” wide and 6’ to 40’ long.

 2. Working Load Limit

 The WLL of ratchet straps ranges from and little as 500 lbs to as much as 4000 lbs.